International Science and Technology Innovation Center

 Comprehensive strength of science and technology

-Shanghai's scientists have made significant contributions, publishing 158 papers in prestigious journals such as Science, Nature and Cell, accounting for 30 percent of the national total.
+Shanghai's scientists have made significant contributions, publishing 180 papers in prestigious journals such as Science, Nature and Cell in 2025, accounting for 30.6 percent of the national total.

-The city boasts over 25,000 high-tech enterprises.
-Certified and registered technology contracts reached a total value of 520 billion yuan ($71.43 billion), representing a 7.2 percent growth compared with the previous year.
-The revenue from the technology service industry is projected to grow by 9.2 percent.
+The city boasted over 25,000 high-tech enterprises.
+Technology contracts reached a total value of 649.68 billion yuan ($93.77 billion), representing a 24.9 percent growth compared with the previous year.

-In the Global Innovation Index 2024 by the World Intellectual Property Organization, the Shanghai-Suzhou Cluster ranks fifth among the world's "Best Technology Clusters", with its position continuing to ascend.
+In the Global Innovation Index 2025 by the World Intellectual Property Organization, the Shanghai-Suzhou Cluster ranked sixth among the world's "Best Technology Clusters", with its position continuing to ascend.

-New research and development institutions, such as the Synthetic Biology Innovation Center, have been established.
+New research and development institutions, such as the Shanghai Wusong Materials Laboratory, have been established.
 The construction of the high-efficiency and low-carbon gas turbine test facility has been completed.
 The innovation ecosystem in Zhangjiang High-Tech Park and Grand Neobay has been optimized.

 Flourishing high-level scientific and technological innovation

 Shanghai vigorously reorganized its key State laboratories.
 High-level scientific and technological innovation platforms, along with new R&D institutions, are rapidly emerging.
-The National Technological Innovation Center in the Yangtze River Delta collaborates with leading enterprises, establishing joint innovation centers to support innovation consortia.
+The National Innovation Center par Excellence collaborates with leading enterprises, establishing joint innovation centers to support innovation consortia.

 Key institutions like the Tsung-Dao Lee Institute, Shanghai Qi Zhi Institute, and the Shanghai Research Center for Brain Science and Brain-Inspired Intelligence have achieved remarkable milestones.

-Shanghai adds more than 370 new sci-tech companies daily.
-Emphasis is placed on nurturing both "unicorn" enterprises and "invisible champions".
-Leading companies collaborate with universities, institutions, and upstream/downstream partners.
+Shanghai added more than 320 new sci-tech companies daily in 2025.
+Emphasis was placed on nurturing both "unicorn" enterprises and "invisible champions".
+Leading companies collaborated with universities, institutions, and upstream/downstream partners.

-The city will launch a global science and technology partnership program.
+The city has launched a global science and technology partnership program.
 A new batch of labs involving collaborations between local scientists and those from countries and regions involved in Belt and Road Initiative will be established.

 Flagship events and global recognition